hpaharia11/DevOps/README.md

 # DevOps
-This is a basic DevOps project.
+This is a simple Python Flask app.